taplytics/Taplytics-Android-SDK/START.md

 ![image](https://taplytics.com/assets/docs/install-sdk/url-scheme.png)

-Then, add it to your manifest:
+Then, add it to your manifest in its _own_ intent filter:

 ```xml
         ...